Mythos-404/xmake.nvim/README.md

 - Lightning-fast startup speed of 1-3ms (tested on Dell G15 5515 with ArchLinux)
 - Automatically generates `compile_commands.json` for _lsp_ when saving `xmake.lua`
 - Provides a `run` command, so no need to open an extra window to run a target
+- The `lua-lsp` binding is provided so you can happily write `xmake.lua` files

 ## 🏗 Installation